TommyWabg/Switch2Connect/README.md

     * **levels 1:** Virtual Switch 1 Joy-cons turn 360 degrees when the physical Switch 2 Joy-cons turn 360 degrees.
     * **levels 5:** Matches real Switch 1 Joycon sensitivity.
 * **On-the-Fly Layout Switching:** No more multiple executables!
 Instantly toggle between **Nintendo Layout** (matching physical labels) and **Xbox Layout** (standard PC positioning) directly from the UI.
 * **1000Hz Interpolation:** 1000Hz interpolation loop for ultra-smooth, jitter-free gyro motion rendering with both Switch 2 Right Joy-con and Pro Controller. **Gyro Mouse** and **Joy-con Mouse**now output smoother and lag-free movement at 1000Hz.
 Gyro data handed off to other external applications (such as third-party emulators) is transmitted at a consistent, high-frequency 1000Hz rate.
-This transmission is purely non-interpolated; rather than generating synthetic intermediate frames which could introduce latency, the app simply increases the packet delivery rate of real-time physical updates to ensure maximum accuracy and zero artificial delay.
+This transmission is purely non-interpolated; rather than generating synthetic intermediate frames, which could introduce latency, the app simply increases the packet delivery rate of real-time physical updates to ensure maximum accuracy and zero artificial delay.
 * **In-app Gyro Control (Mouse, R Joystick & Steering):** Utilize in-app gyro control for mouse aiming, or select R Joystick and Steering options.
 The Steering mode reads the controller's absolute tilt (accelerometer) and maps it directly to the Left Analog Stick's X-axis.
 Unlike the Mouse control mode, the R Joystick and Steering modes utilize a separate In-app Gyro mapping scope where all buttons default to their standard controller inputs to prevent unexpected mouse clicks during controller emulation.
 * **9-Axis Mouse Mode (Magnetometer Support):** 9-axis motion controled mouse by leveraging the controllers' magnetometer.
 This provides absolute orientation tracking and eliminates long-term yaw drift.
 * **6-Axis Mouse Mode:** Play shooters or navigate through UI with high-polling rate gyro mouse control.
-RT and LT act as left and right mouse click when gyro mouse is activated.
+RT and LT act as left and right mouse clicks when gyro mouse is activated.
 This mode self-levels horizontal and vertical input regardless of controller tilt.
 * **Stick Assist:** Allowing the right thumbstick to work alongside gyro aiming.
 * **In-app Gyro Lock:** A dedicated mapping option to pause gyro control while remaining in In-app Gyro mode, supporting both Hold and Tap activation logic.
 * **Gyro Data Passthrough:**